FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Problem Formulation

 \begin{definition}[Client MOMDP] For each client \(c\), the environment is modeled as a Multi-Objective Markov Decision Process (MOMDP) \( \mathcal{M}_c = (\mathcal{S}, \mathcal{A}, P_c, \mathbf{r}_c), \) where \(\mathcal{S}\) is the state space, \(\mathcal{A}\) is the action space, \(P_c\) is the client-specific state transition kernel, and \(\mathbf{r}_c \in \mathbb{R}^M\) is an \(M\)-dimensional reward vector corresponding to the alignment objectives. \end{definition}

-In our theoretical analysis, we focus on the homogeneous setting where all clients share identical transition dynamics and reward functions, i.e., \(P_c = P\) and \(\mathbf{r}_c = \mathbf{r}\) for all \(c \in \{1, \dots, C\}\).
-This assumption is grounded in practical federated alignment scenarios where a single base LLM is distributed to clients for fine-tuning against a common set of reward models encapsulating universal principles like helpfulness and harmlessness.
-Methodologically, this setting is crucial as it allows us to isolate and analyze the core challenge of this paper: \textit{multi-objective disagreement drift} that arises from inherent sampling noise in stochastic gradients.
-By addressing this fundamental problem, our work establishes a critical foundation for future explorations into more complex, heterogeneous environments.
+In our theoretical analysis, we consider the general setting where clients may have heterogeneous transition dynamics ($P_c$) and reward functions ($\mathbf{r}_c$) (See Section~\ref{sec:theory_setup_ICML}).
+We emphasize, however, that multi-objective disagreement drift is a distinct phenomenon arising purely from stochastic noise, persisting even in homogeneous settings.
+By addressing this fundamental problem, our work establishes a critical foundation for robust and scalable alignment in complex, heterogeneous environments.

 \paragraph{2) Global Objective.} The aim of the server is to obtain a global policy \(\pi_\theta\), parameterized by \(\theta \in \mathbb{R}^d\), that achieves good performance across all objectives and clients.
 Formally, we define the global vector objective as \( \mathbf{J}(\theta) \triangleq \frac{1}{C} \sum_{c=1}^C \mathbf{J}^c(\theta),\) where \(\mathbf{J}^c(\theta) = [J^{1,c}(\theta), \dots, J^{M,c}(\theta)]^\top\) denotes the vector of local returns for client \(c\).
 Each entry is defined as the discounted cumulative reward: